The History of Christians Not Observing Christmas

 Early Christianity

 There is no indication that Christians observed Jesus’ birthday for the first 300 years after Jesus’ birth.
-These early Christians had different views about which date was Jesus’ birthday.
+These early Christians had different views about the date of Jesus’ birthday.
 Yet, they did not observe Jesus’ birthday on any date.

 In writings by early Christians before 300 CE, there are indications that Christians kept yearly feasts like Passover and Pentecost.
 Some Christians also kept a yearly feast to commemorate Jesus’ baptism.
 However, there is no mention of a yearly feast to commemorate Jesus’ birthday until after 300 CE.